What is Oscilloscope Diagnostics?

 Wrong!
 This perception could not be further from the truth!

-you are probably already familiar with using a multimeter as a basic check to see if a component is receiving power or a signal voltage.
+You are probably already familiar with using a multimeter as a basic check to see if a component is receiving power or a signal voltage.
 You will also know that the multimeter is relatively easy to connect to the component.
-A scope benefits from a more secure connection but the process is much the same as connecting a multimeter.
+A scope benefits from a more secure connection, but the process is much the same as connecting a multimeter.

 Connections

 For our scope connection, we usually use back-pinning probes or breakout leads as they give you a more secure connection, but they are just as easy to use as your multimeter's probes.
-Multimeter probes, battery clamps or crocodile clips are all available in PicoScope Kits.
+Multimeter probes, battery clamps and crocodile clips are all available in PicoScope Kits.